algesten/str0m/README.md

 also work for peer-2-peer (mostly thinking about the ICE agent), but these areas have not received as much attention and testing.

-While performance is very good, only some attempts have been made to discover and optimize bottlenecks.
-For instance, while str0m probably never be allocation free, there might be unnecessary allocations and cloning that could be improved.
-Another area is to make sure the crypto parts use efficient algorithms and hardware acceleration as far as possible.
+Performance is very good, there have been some work the discover and optimize bottlenecks.
+Such efforts are of course never ending with diminishing returns.
+While there are no glaringly obvious performance bottlenecks, more work is always welcome – both algorithmically and allocation/cloning in hot paths etc.

 ## Design